elliptic-shiho/libopenf4-py/README.md

 ===================

 # What?
-Implementation of Openf4(http://nauotit.github.io/openf4/) on Python Extension.
+Implementation of Openf4(http://nauotit.github.io/openf4/) wrapper on Python Extension.

 # How?
 Requirement: openf4, g++(C++11~), Python 2.x